August 2024

 UM-IHC is expected to energize research in the life sciences including applied artificial intelligence, bioinformatics, immersive visualization, real-world evidence and adaptive clinical trials, population health, and therapeutic drug discovery.
 While driving technological advancement, the goal is to also provide critical mass to Maryland’s technology economy.

-And while breaking ground and construction on the new building will take some time, the UM-IHC already has boots on the ground in Montgomery County.
-The institute has been renting space in the county since January 2024, UMB President President Bruce E. Jarrell, MD, FACS, said during the news conference.
+And while breaking ground and construction on the new building will take some time, UM-IHC already has boots on the ground in Montgomery County.
+The institute has been renting space in the county since January 2024, UMB President Bruce E. Jarrell, MD, FACS, said during the news conference.

 “I want you to know we have been physically present here for six months.
 We are actively present now and rapidly expanding,” Jarrell said.
 “And we will be here expanding even further.
 And when we get a building here … we will really have a significant presence here.”